masterofobzene/UserScriptRepo/INFOS/ImageFap_Gallery_Board.md

 1.4: fixed a major bug that only loaded the first page of each gallery instead of the full gallery.

+1.5: workarounds for when the user suddenly gets "End" prematurely because of server side 504 errors.
+Now it should retry to fetch galleries after 10s and keep doing so until "live" again.

 ### WHY?:
 ---------------
 With so many random content galleries, you don't know exactly whats inside by just looking at the first 4 preview